TITLE 15 GAMBLING AND LIQUOR CONTROL

 C. A nonprofit operator licensee shall not under any circumstances pay to any distributor licensee the percentage payment allowed in this section, until the required charitable and educational deposits have been made, gaming tax and other applicable taxes have been paid and all taxes and fees are current.

-D. The nonprofit operator licensee shall distribute at least sixty percent of the balance of net take to charitable or educational purposes, which purposes do not include gaming expenses.
+D. The nonprofit operator licensee shall distribute at least twenty percent of the balance of net take to charitable or educational purposes, which purposes do not include gaming expenses.
 All funds required to be spent for charitable or educational purposes must be expended each year within 120 days after close of the nonprofit operator licensee’s fiscal year end.
 The maximum forty percent of net take, after gaming taxes, remaining after such distribution may be used for other expenses at the discretion of the nonprofit operator licensee, provided none of those expenses shall be incurred to compensate a licensed distributor for the furnishing of gaming machines.

 E. Distributions for charitable purposes shall be made solely for benevolent, social welfare, philanthropic, humane, public health, civic or other objectives or activities to benefit the welfare of the public at large or an indefinite number of persons.